Workshops

 You’ll leave the workshop with an incredible, ready-to-hang (chains and hooks included), 28” x 19” glass window that’s sure to enhance the beauty of your home.

-Slow Stitch Fabric Memory Booklet
+Slow Stitch Fabric Memory Booklet (FULL)

 Date: Saturday, 3/8